apexsalesai/apexsalesai-next/dev-journal.md

 - ✅ 2025-12-16: fix: use claude-3-5-sonnet-20241022 and keep fallbacks
 - ✅ 2025-12-16: restore llm verifier file with anthopic fallbacks
 - ✅ 2025-12-16: restore llm verifier file with anthopic fallbacks
+- ✅ 2025-12-16: feat: complete Echo Breaker with all approved features